zhaxidele/TinierHAR/README.md

 Submission Title:   TinierHAR: Towards Ultra-Lightweight Deep Learning Models for Efficient Human Activity Recognition on Edge Devices

-Note: We gratefully acknowledge the original code contributions from the TECO Group lead by [Prof. Micheal Beigl], which significantly supported the development of this work: https://github.com/teco-kit/ISWC22-HAR
+Note: We gratefully acknowledge the original code contributions from the TECO Group lead by [Prof. Michael Beigl], which significantly supported the development of this work: https://github.com/teco-kit/ISWC22-HAR